Answer all the questions

 Topic: Types of Speech

-⭐ Dialogue refers to a conversation between two or more characters.
-Since Jonsey and Bassy are exchanging words, their interaction is classified as dialogue, not a monologue or any other form.
+Dialogue is a conversation between two or more characters.
+Since Jonsey and Bassy are speaking to each other, their exchange is considered dialogue, not a monologue or any other type of speech.

 Explanation: